mawrkus/pull-request-review-guide/README.md

 Instead of using words like: "your", "mine", "not mine", which could be interpreted as finger-pointing, prefer the more inclusives "our" and "we".

-Rephrase any comment to be inclusive, showing that you share ownership of the code being modified.
+Rephrase any comment to be more collaborative, showing that you share ownership of the code being modified.

 #### Provide references